-In comparison, single tax on credited income is generally exempt from income tax, property tax and Russian VAT.
-In place, Russian corporate taxes are paid as a flat tax not from real income, but from profits for each activity.
-This system is not available in all regions of Russia and extends to certain activities defined by law.
+By comparison, the single tax on credited income is generally exempt from income tax, property tax, and Russian VAT.
+Instead, Russian corporate taxes are paid as a flat tax not from real income, but from profits for each activity.
+This system is not available in all regions of Russia, however, and extends to certain activities defined by law.

-Payment of tax in this particular system is made at the end of each quarter.
+In this particular system, businesses pay taxes at the end of each quarter.
 The single Russian corporate tax rate is 15% of the profit income.
-However, tax liabilities can be reduced to 7.5% to 15% by the municipal authorities.
+However, tax liabilities can lower to 7.5% at the behest of the municipal authorities.